 The Disastrous Life of Saiki K. by Shuuichi Asou

-The Disastrous Life of Saiki K. is comedy sci-fi manga set in school.
+The Disastrous Life of Saiki K. is a comedy sci-fi manga set in school.
 This one really captured my attention because our main character Kusuo Saiki has psychic powers, and the list of what he can do with his abilities is long.
 He’s one of the most overpowered main characters in manga yet feels no need to use them and he’s trying to keep this all a secret from his classmates, which only adds to this story’s humor and charm.

 If you have yet to check this one out, it is somewhere in the vein of Hinamatsuri and Mob Psycho 100, so if you enjoy manga like these, The Disastrous Life of Saiki K. is most likely right up your alley.
 One thing I love about The Disastrous Life of Saiki K. is its pacing.
 It’s really fast-paced, but nothing feels rushed, because the events that happen in this manga occur in Saiki’s everyday life.
 Since life is unpredictable, so is The Disastrous Life of Saiki K.

-That’s actually probably one of the best ways to describe the series, unpredictable, because you never know what’s going to happen next whether it be in regards to the story or its humor.
-It’s just one of those really feel good, never fails to cheer me up types of series and it has a special place in my heart because of this.
+That’s actually probably one of the best ways to describe the series, unpredictable because you never know what’s going to happen next whether it be in regards to the story or its humor.
+It’s just one of those really feel-good, never fails to cheer me up types of series and it has a special place in my heart because of this.